-For example, in the cases $\delta=5\%$ and $10\%$ objects that emerge close to the tube center resemble recently predicted spin polarized droplets~\cite{Magierski_2019} or soliton sacks~\cite{Barkman2020} that are filled by vortices.
+For example, in the cases $\delta=5\%$ and $10\%$ objects that emerge close to the tube center resemble recently predicted spin-polarized droplets~\cite{Magierski_2019} or soliton sacks~\cite{Barkman2020} that are filled by vortices.
 In Fig.~\ref{fig:multiplot_tube} their boundaries can be tracked by lines where the local polarization is non-zero.
-As we increase the imbalance above a threshold value, in studied case above $\delta\gtrsim 18\%$, we start to destroy the superfluidity in the center.
-The system becomes phase-separated and we have a spin-polarized core in its centre.
-The order parameter has a close to zero value there and non-zero in the superfluid ring with an oscillatory behaviour on the interface.
+As we increase the imbalance above a threshold value, in the studied case above $\delta\gtrsim 18\%$, we start to destroy the superfluidity in the center.
+The system becomes phase-separated, and we have a spin-polarized core in its center.
+The order parameter has a close to zero value there and non-zero in the superfluid ring with an oscillatory behavior on the interface.
 The superfluidity vanishes entirely when $\delta = 62\%$.

-The velocity profiles of the flow provide further indication that the phase separation process is dominant for relative large population imbalances.
-We expect that the spin-polarized (normal) part should rotate like a solid body with $v(r)=\Omega_z r$.
-The superfluid part can only support rotation via quantum vortices, and the velocity profile should be different though.
+The velocity profiles of the flow provide further indication that the phase separation process is dominant for relatively large population imbalances.
+We expect the spin-polarized (normal) part to rotate like a solid body with $v(r)=\Omega_z r$.
+The superfluid part can only support rotation via quantum vortices, and the velocity profile should be different, though.
 It is shown in Fig.~\ref{fig:velocities}.
-In the gas trapped within the harmonic potential, the core is superfluid and so the velocity in this region differs from the one corresponding to the solid body rotation.
+In the gas trapped within the harmonic potential, the core is superfluid, so the velocity in this region differs from the one corresponding to the solid body rotation.
 As soon as we get to the corona, which is polarized, the profiles converge to expected $\Omega_z r$.
 On the other hand, the system in the box trap has a spin-polarized core and a superfluid outer part.
-The velocity profile near the core is linear and it changes in the superfluid ring.
+The velocity profile near the core is linear, and it changes in the superfluid ring.

-Finally, let us compare global properties of the vortex lattice.
+Finally, let us compare the global properties of the vortex lattice.

 In Fig.~\ref{fig:comp_vort} we present the normalized vortex numbers defined as $\tilde{N}_v(\delta)=\frac{N_{v}(\delta)}{N_{v,\mathrm{max}}}$ for different systems, including also experimental results for the harmonic trap.
 On qualitative level, experimental and simulated number of vortices as a function of the population imbalance agrees well.
 The fact that the data series from simulation is slightly above the experimental data does not necessarily mean that the DFT model is incorrect at quantitative level.
 While in the simulation we can count number of vortices accurately, in the experiment vortices close to the cloud boundary are gradually lost during the expansion~\cite{Schunck2007}.
 That would lead to an underestimation of the number of vortices.
 Especially for higher population imbalances, where they are not easily distinguishable due to the presence of unpaired particles in the vortex cores.